Saudi Aramco’s Financial Analysis Report – A Case StudySadaf Abbas

 Profitability ratios measure an entity’s ability to create revenue based on costs, assets, and equity.
 Further, we acquire this data at a specific point in time.
 Here, we have examined ARAMCO’s profitability ratios.

 |Return on equity (ROE)||Net income/Total equity||0.345||0.041||0.316||0.167||0.083|

 The return on assets of a company determines how much money it can make from its assets.
 It evaluates how effectively the business generates income from its assets.
 The firm is doing well if the ROA is more than 5%.
-The company has improved its performance in recent years by keeping its ROA over 5%.
-Return on Equity is a statistic used to evaluate ARAMCO’s profitability in relation to the company’s equity.
+The company has improved its performance by keeping its ROA over 5% in recent years.
+In addition, the Return on Equity is a statistic used to evaluate ARAMCO’s profitability in relation to the company’s equity.
 15% to 29% of return on equity is considered respectable.
 The aforementioned tables show that ARAMCO performed better in 2019 by remaining within the range.